DSEN and Inclusion

-Mrs Harrison is our Special Educational Needs and Disabilities Coordinator (SENDCo).
+Mrs Thatcher is our Special Educational Needs and Disabilities Coordinator (SENDCo).
 She is supported by Mrs Sharpe, within her role as ‘SENDCo Support’, and Mrs Young within a SEND team.
 She works closely with teachers and specialists to coordinate provision and support for children across the school.
 The SEND team meet with teachers and Teaching Assistants within their class teams every half term to review and ensure the provision for children with additional needs.
 They meet with the parents of children with SEND regularly through the year.
 The school has established good liaison with Cambridgeshire Access to Learning Team and other external education and health professionals.
 These services are published and reviewed by the Local Authority through the Local Offer.

 2. What are the different types of support available for children with SEND in our school?

 Quality First Teaching